encode/httpx/docs/advanced/ssl.md

 ### Making HTTPS requests to a local server

-When making requests to local servers, such as a development server running on `localhost`, you will typically be using unencrypted HTTP connections.
+When making requests to local servers such as a development server running on `localhost`, you will typically be using unencrypted HTTP connections.

 If you do need to make HTTPS connections to a local server, for example to test an HTTPS-only service, you will need to create and use your own certificates.
 Here's one way to do it...